evolution-gaming/scala-bootcamp/assignment/poker/PokerEvaluator.md

 ## Task Description

-Your task is to develop an algorithm for comparing the strength of poker hands.
+Your task is to develop an algorithm for sorting poker hands according to their strength.

 ### Poker Games

-You should support one to three poker game types (the more the better):
+You should support one to three poker game types (more is better):
-* Texas Hold'em - input is board of 5 cards, and multiple hands of 2 cards each
+* Texas Hold'em - input is a board of 5 cards, and multiple hands of 2 cards each.

   A value of a Texas Hold'em hand is the best possible value out of all possible subsets of 5 cards from the 7 cards which are formed by 5 board cards and 2 hand cards.

   See [Texas Hold'em rules](https://en.wikipedia.org/wiki/Texas_hold_%27em).

-* Omaha Hold'em - input is board of 5 cards, and multiple hands of 4 cards each
+* Omaha Hold'em - input is a board of 5 cards, and multiple hands of 4 cards each.

   A value of an Omaha Hold'em hand is the best possible value out of all possible subsets of 5 cards from the 7 cards which are formed by 3 out of 5 board cards and 2 out of 4 hand cards.

   See [Omaha Hold'em rules](https://en.wikipedia.org/wiki/Omaha_hold_%27em).

-* Five Card Draw - input is multiple hands of 5 cards each
+* Five Card Draw - input is multiple hands of 5 cards each.

-  A value of a Five Card Draw is the value of the 5 hand cards.
+  A value of a Five Card Draw hand is the value of the 5 hand cards.

   See [Five Card Draw rules](https://en.wikipedia.org/wiki/Five-card_draw).

 ### Hand Value

-The hand values (for 5 cards) in descending order (from strongest to weakest):
+The hand values for 5 cards are as follows (in descending order - from strongest to weakest):

 * `Straight Flush` - a `Straight` (see below) which is also a `Flush` (see below)
-* `Four of a kind` - Four cards of the same value
+* `Four of a kind` - Four cards of the same rank
-* `Full House` - Combination of `Three of a kind` and a `Pair`
+* `Full House` - a combination of `Three of a kind` and a `Pair`
 * `Flush` - 5 cards of the same suit
-* `Straight` - Sequence of 5 cards in increasing value (note an exception - `A` can both precede `2` and follow `K`)
+* `Straight` - a sequence of 5 cards of consecutive rank (note an exception - `A` can both precede `2` and follow `K`)
-* `Three of a kind` - Three cards with the same value
+* `Three of a kind` - three cards with the same rank
-* `Two pairs` - Two `Pair`-s
+* `Two pairs` - two `Pair`-s
-* `Pair` - two cards of the same value
+* `Pair` - two cards of the same rank
 * `High card` - the "fallback" in case no other hand value rule applies

 In case of ties the ranks of the cards forming the combinations decide the highest value.

-In case of further ties, the ranks of remaining cards (in the order of the rank) decide the highest value.
+In case of further ties, the ranks of the remaining cards decide the highest value.

 All suits are considered equal in strength.

 When comparing `Full House`-s, the `Three of a kind` rank comparison is more important than the `Pair` rank